 a. the institution of mechanisms to allow directors who are independent of management an opportunity to discuss issues in the absence of management; and

-b. the engagement of outside advisers by directors at the Company’s expense subject to the approval of the corporate governance and nominating committee.
+b. the engagement of outside advisers by the board at the Company’s expense subject to the approval of the corporate governance and nominating committee;

-- adopt a formal code of business ethics that governs the behaviour of its directors, officers and employees.
-The board of directors must monitor compliance with the code of conduct and are responsible for granting any waivers.
+12. adopt a formal code of business ethics that governs the behaviour of its directors, officers and employees.
+The board of directors must monitor compliance with the code of conduct and is responsible for granting any waivers;

 The duties and responsibilities set out above do not extend, and are not to be interpreted as extending, the obligations and liabilities of the directors beyond those imposed by applicable law and in each case are subject to the Articles of the Company and applicable law.